di-zed/docker-magento2/README.md

 ## Setup

 1. Copy the *./.env.sample* file to the *./.env*.
 Check it and edit some parameters if needed.
+2. Copy the *./volumes/root/bash_history/mysql.sample* file to the *./volumes/root/bash_history/mysql* for saving command history in the MySQL container.
-2. Copy the *./volumes/root/bash_history/php.sample* file to the *./volumes/root/bash_history/php* for saving command history in the PHP containers.
+3. Copy the *./volumes/root/bash_history/php.sample* file to the *./volumes/root/bash_history/php* for saving command history in the PHP containers.
-3. **Optional.** Copy the *./volumes/root/.blackfire.ini.sample* file to the *./volumes/root/.blackfire.ini* for configuration Blackfire if you have plans to use it.
+4. **Optional.** Copy the *./volumes/root/.blackfire.ini.sample* file to the *./volumes/root/.blackfire.ini* for configuration Blackfire if you have plans to use it.
-4. **Optional.** Copy the *./docker-compose.local.yml.sample* file to the *./docker-compose.local.yml* and edit it, if you need some changes in the Docker configurations locally.
+5. **Optional.** Copy the *./docker-compose.local.yml.sample* file to the *./docker-compose.local.yml* and edit it, if you need some changes in the Docker configurations locally.
-5. **Optional.** If your want to have local domains for PhpMyAdmin, RabbitMQ, and MailCatcher, you need to add the data to you local */etc/hosts* file, like:
+6. **Optional.** If your want to have local domains for PhpMyAdmin, RabbitMQ, and MailCatcher, you need to add the data to you local */etc/hosts* file, like:
     ```code
     127.0.0.1 pma.loc
     127.0.0.1 rabbitmq.loc